-With minimal local light pollution, Uluru-Kata Tjuta National Park offers incredible star-gazing opportunities.
-Lose yourself in the magnificent Milky Way and the many constellations that can be easily seen.
-Ayers Rock Resort’s daily Capturing the Cosmos presentation will give you a comprehensive introduction to the night sky.
+With minimal light pollution, Uluru-Kata Tjuta National Park yields incredible star-gazing opportunities.
+Lose yourself in the magnificent Milky Way and many other constellations that can be easily spotted with the naked eye.
+Ayers Rock Resort’s daily video presentation Capturing the Cosmos covers the wonders of the night sky, and concludes with a short talk and Q&A with a resident astronomer.

 9. Find solitude at Kata Tjuta

-Fewer people take the time to travel out to Kata Tjuta, so you will find it much quieter than Uluru.
-Here you can have a truly immersive experience.
-It is also home to one of the Red Centre’s best walks — the Valley of the Winds — a three-hour trek that demands a reasonable level of fitness.
-The Uluru Hop On Hop Off Bus offers a convenient way to travel to and from Kata Tjuta.
+Fewer people take the time to travel out to Kata Tjuta, so it’s generally a lot quieter than Uluru.
+Hence, it’s possible to have a truly immersive experience in this part of the national park.
+Consider doing what is regarded as one of the best walks in the Red Centre — the Valley of the Winds — a three to four-hour return trek amongst Kata Tjuta’s towering domes and peaks.
+The walk demands a reasonable level of fitness, and is challenging in parts.
+That said, the rewards are huge.
+The Uluru Hop On Hop Off Bus is a convenient way to travel to and from Kata Tjuta.

 To see more of the region, consider heading out to Mount Conner — around two hours’ drive east of Uluru.
 Here you’ll see evidence of the early European pioneers and discover ancient fossils in salt lakes that were once part of an inland ocean.
 The flat-topped monolith can also be seen on the drive from Alice Springs to Uluru (and is often mistaken for the rock itself).

 It’s not possible to stay inside Uluru-Kata Tjuta National Park.
-All accommodation options (including a campground) are located at Aboriginal-owned Voyages Ayers Rock Resort, which sits just outside the park border and encompasses everything from budget lodge-style rooms to luxury suites.
-The resort’s central square has a supermarket, bank, post office, and cafes and eateries.
-On arrival at Ayers Rock Airport, you can either hire a car or take the free shuttle bus to Voyages.
-A free shuttle service also operates around the resort if you don’t feel like walking between venues.
+All accommodation options are located at Aboriginal-owned Voyages Ayers Rock Resort, which sits just outside the park border and offers a campground, lodge-style and standard hotel rooms, and luxury suites.
+The central square has a supermarket, bank, post office, and several cafes and eateries.
+A free shuttle bus operates between the Resort and Ayers Rock Airport.

 Do you have any suggestions to add to our list of the best things to do at Uluru?
 We would love to hear from you.
 Please leave a comment below.